alloba/book-of-hours-notes/sundries/Sr. Corso Reverte.md

 aspects:
   - name: "visitor: the affair of 'apollo and marsyas'"
     amount: 1
+  - name: "visitor: the affair of the royal endeavour"
+    amount: 1
   - name: visitor
     amount: 1
   - name: "understands sanksrit"